Certified Medical Assistant (CMA) Certification

-- Step 2: Gather all documentation that demonstrates that you are eligible to sit for the examination to become a Certified Medical Assistant.
+- Step 2: Gather all documentation demonstrating that you are eligible to sit for the examination to become a Certified Medical Assistant.

 - Step 3: Review all of the exam policies and information.
 To sit for the examination, the individual must agree to adhere to all regulations set forth by a handbook provided by AAMA.

 - Step 4: Determine the start date for the 90-day testing period.
-The applicant must select the 90-day testing period will begin, which determines when he or she should apply for the exam.
+The applicant must select the 90-day testing period to begin, determining when he or she should apply for the exam.
 Specific timelines for both online and paper applications can be found on the AAMA website.

 - Step 6: Apply for the examination.
-This includes submitting the application and candidate fee and having all documentation gathered during Step Two.
+This includes submitting the application and candidate fee and gathering all documentation during Step Two.

-- Step 7: Make name, e-mail, and postal address corrections on a timely basis.
+- Step 7: Make name, e-mail, and postal address corrections promptly.
 This is to ensure that all communications are sent to the correct individual.

 - Step 8: Schedule the examination.
 This should take place as soon as possible after printing a scheduling permit.

 - Step 9: Prepare for the examination using the material listed above and the information provided on the website of AAMA.

 - Step 10: Complete the examination.
 AAMA states that once the applicant has completed the examination, he or she will receive a pass/fail notification at the testing center.
 The official scores will also be posted within eight weeks after the exam date.